au-ts/libvmm/docs/MANUAL.md

 This is done for simplicity at the moment, but could be changed in the future if someone had a strong desire for the two values to not be coupled.

-### Serial region
+## UART device region

-The UART device is passed through to the VM so that it can access it without trapping into the seL4 kernel/VMM.
+The UART device is passed through to the guest so that it can access it without trapping into the seL4 kernel/VMM.
 This is done for performance and simplicity so that the VMM does not have to emulate accesses to the UART device.
 Note that this will work since nothing else is concurrently accessing the device.

-### GIC virtual CPU interface region
+## GIC virtual CPU interface region

 The GIC VCPU interface region is a hardware device region passed through to the guest.
 The device is at a certain physical address, which is then mapped into